-The safest way to stop drinking is under the supervision of a trained professional at a licensed & registered rehabilitation/detox centre; however, depending on unique circumstances, not everyone can get themselves to these facilities when they need help.
+The safest way to stop drinking is under the supervision of a trained professional at a licensed & registered rehabilitation/detox centre; however, depending on unique circumstances, not everyone can get themselves to these facilities for medical detox when they need help.
 Therefore, providing in-home assistance to individuals dealing with alcohol addictions is critical.
 Should you or a loved one decide to quit drinking at home, it’s important to do it safely, to reduce the chances of injury or self-harm.
 Here are a few things to keep in mind when quitting alcohol at home:

 If You Are Detoxing at Home Ensure it is Alcohol-Free